Alexandria City Public Schools

 Alexandria City Public Schools (ACPS) is a school division which is funded by the government of Alexandria, Virginia, United States.

 Administration

-Superintendent

-The superintendent of Alexandria City Public Schools is Gregory C. Hutchings, Jr. Before being appointed in 2018, he was the superintendent of Shaker Heights City School District.
-Hutchings was also the Alexandria City Public Schools Director of PreK-12 programs, a principal in Metropolitan Nashville Public Schools, an assistant principal in Metropolitan Nashville Public Schools and Chesterfield County Public Schools, and a teacher in Prince William County Public Schools.
+The current superintendent, appointed by the school board, is Dr. Melanie Kay-Wyatt, who began in that position on July 1, 2023.
+She was previously the chief of human resources in ACPS after joining the school system in 2021 and then served as the interim superintendent.

 School Board

 There are nine members of the Alexandria City Public School Board.
-All members of the board are elected by district, and the chair is appointed by the board.
+All members of the board are elected by district every three years, and the chair is appointed by the board.
 There are also two student representatives.